sgrund/XbrlParser/README.md

+# Xbrl-JSON Converter
-# Xbrl-JSON Converter: Your XBRL file from XML to Json format.
+Your XBRL file from XML to Json format.

 Back-End is a Java REST API that converts XBRL-based financial documents from XML to Json format.
 Front-End is an Angular app.